40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 Spring has sprung, and Earth Day is right around the corner!
 If you're anything like us, you're probably itching to do all the nature-related things and perhaps wondering: are there any fun things to do near me?

-Well we're happy to assure you that from climbing trees (or planting them!) to geocaching and starting a compost, there are plenty of ways you can get outside and celebrate Earth Day throughout April — no matter where you live.
+We're happy to assure you that from climbing trees (or planting them!) to geocaching and starting a compost, there are plenty of ways you can get outside and celebrate Earth Day throughout April — no matter where you live.
 The best part?
-Most of these won't cost you a dime!
+Most of these won't cost you a penny!

-40 Fun Ways To Celebrate Nature for Earth Day
+40 Ideas To Help You Celebrate Nature for Earth Day

 1. Climb a Tree

-You don't have to be a kid to climb trees, but you may need to channel your inner child for a little while (and be willing to look a little silly as you rediscover your lost talents).
-Remember a few key safety points: find a tree with low branches and access points, test every branch to make sure it’s alive before resting your full weight on it, and resist the impulse to climb up to the top, as the branches there tend to be younger (and more fragile).
+You don't have to be a kid to climb trees, but you may need to channel your inner child for a little while (and be willing to look a little silly).
+Remember a few key safety points: find a tree with low branches and access points, test every branch to make sure it’s alive before resting your full weight on it, and resist the impulse to climb to the top, as higher branches tend to be younger (and more fragile).
 Just take your time and keep close to the trunk (where the branches are sturdiest) and you should be fine.
-Once you get up there, kick back and enjoy the view!
+Once you get comfortable, sit back and enjoy the view!

 2. Go Geocaching

-If you love nature + adventures but haven't yet tried geocaching — well, what are you waiting for?
+If you love nature + adventures but haven't tried geocaching, what are you waiting for?
 Download the official geocache app, and hiking will never be the same (sorry not sorry!).
-With varying levels of difficulty, this is a great activity for all ages — some geocaches are in big containers and easy to find spots, while others are so tiny they require a seriously good eye to catch.
-Be sure to carry some small treasures you won't mind leaving behind, and record your name on the included list to let other "cachers" know you've been by!
+With varying difficulty levels, this is a great activity for all ages: some geocaches are in big containers and easy to find spots, while others are so tiny they require a seriously good eye to catch.
+Be sure to carry a few small treasures you won't mind leaving behind, and record your name on the included list to let other "cachers" know you've been by!

 3. Kick Rocks

 Just kidding!
-This tip is all about lighthearted fun — and no rocks will be harmed in the process.
-Head outdoors and gather a few rocks that have smooth surfaces (this will make them easier to paint).
-"Canvas" secured, set yourself up with nontoxic paints and have fun painting words, faces, patterns, or anything else you can think of.
+This tip is all about lighthearted fun; no rocks will be harmed in the process.
+Head outdoors and gather a few rocks that have smooth surfaces (they'll be easier to paint).
+Canvas secured, set yourself up with nontoxic paints and have fun painting words, faces, patterns, or anything else you can think of.
 The world is truly your oyster here, so have fun with it!
 Want to share your art with the world?
-Leave your painted creations in places where others will be sure to find them, like well-traveled hiking trails, near the beach, around your city or town, or even on a friend's patio to brighten their day.
+Leave your painted creations in places where others will find them, like well-traveled hiking trails, near the beach, around your city or town, or on a friend's patio to brighten their day.

 4. Make an Acorn Whistle

-If you were a boy or girl scout, you may already know this tip, but it's a great party trick and even survival tool if you need to signal for help.
-So first things first: find an oak tree and collect a few acorn caps (often cast aside by squirrels after they consume the nuts).
-Then, make a V with your thumbs and hold the cap in your hands (with the top rim of it in the middle of the V).
+If you were a boy scout or girl scout, you may already know this tip, but it's a great party trick—and even survival tool if you need to signal for help.
+So first things first: find an oak tree and collect a few acorn caps (typically cast aside by squirrels after they consume the nuts).
+Make a V with your thumbs and hold the cap in your hands (with the top rim of it positioned in the middle of the V).
 Put your top lip on your thumb nails and your bottom lip below your thumb knuckles, and blow!
-You may have to adjust your hold and angle to get it right, but you should end up with a surprisingly loud, high-pitched whistle!
+You may have to adjust your hold and angle to get it right, but you should end up with a surprisingly loud, high-pitched whistle.

 5. Learn How to ID Trees